cwi-dis/iotsa/readme.md

 ### iotsaWifi.h

 Handles WiFi configuration.
+It is possible to build a Iotsa application without this module, but except for special use cases such as creating a Bluetooth LE only service it is not recommended.
-This is technically a module, but unlike other modules it is not really optional for this release .You must instantiate it in your program.
+You must instantiate it in your program.

 A iotsa device can join an existing WiFi network (normal WiFi mode) or create a temporary network as an Access Point (private WiFi mode).
 In private mode the device does not connect to a WiFi network, but in stead creates its own network (as a base station) with a name starting with "_config-_".
 The user can now connect a device to this network and visit `http://192.168.4.1/wificonfig`.
 Here it is possible to set the normal WiFi network to connect to and the password.